Stanisław Frenkiel: Life

 He managed to join general Anders' Polish forces being mobilised at that time in Soviet Russia and crossed the Caspian Sea from Turkmenbasi into Iran.
 His new wife was meanwhile marching behind the troops with the civilian deportees and they met up again in Tehran.
 From there in 1943 he was moved to Iraq and the Palestinian Mandate where he underwent officer training.
 In preparation for the Italian campaign, he was sent to Egypt.
 Owing to Stalin's opposition the operation was called off and he remained in Egypt until the end of World War II.
 At war's end he was able to travel to Beirut where his wife had gained a place to study medicine at the American University of Beirut.
+Here, he received the news from his aunt, who gad survived the war, that his mother Bronislawa and his stepfather Benjamin (Juma) had been shot dead in Zakliczyn, a small town in Southern Poland.

 He took up a place to study Fine Art at the Lebanese Academy of Fine Arts in November 1945 and completed the course two years later.
 He developed his own style drawing on local colour and street life and began exhibiting there while participating in the intellectual life of the Polish émigré community, co-founding two reviews, Pion and Dziurka od klucza.
-In 1947 the British authorities announced that Poles would have to leave the Lebanon and choose either to return to Poland or to go to the United Kingdom.
-He decided on the latter and joined the British Army in Egypt.
+In 1947 the British authorities announced that Poles who had served in the Allied Forces could choose either to return to Poland or to go to the United Kingdom.
 Arriving in Britain, he was posted to a camp in Staffordshire.
-In January 1948 he was joined there by his wife and Beirut-born baby son, followed by demobilisation from the army.
+In January 1948 he was joined there by his wife and Beirut-born baby son, Andrew, followed by demobilisation from the army.